John van 't Schip

-Johannes Nicolaas van 't Schip ([ˈdʑɔɱ vɑn ət ˈsxɪp]; born 30 December 1963) is a Dutch Canadian and former Dutch international footballer, who played as a winger.
+Johannes Nicolaas "John" van 't Schip ([ˈdʑɔɱ vɑn ət ˈsxɪp]; born 30 December 1963) is a Dutch-Canadian football manager and former player who played as a winger.

+Born in Canada, he played for the Netherlands national team for nine years.
 He spent his club career with Ajax, where they won four Eredivisie titles, a UEFA Cup and a European Cup Winners Cup, as well as Genoa.
 He was also a member of the Dutch side which won the 1988 European Championships.

-Van 't Schip last managed the Greece national football team, a role he had since July 2019.
-He previously was the manager of PEC Zwolle in his native Netherlands and Melbourne City FC in Australia among others.
+Van 't Schip started his managerial career at the Ajax Youth Academy, and his first senior managerial gig was with Twente.
+He previously was the manager of PEC Zwolle in his native Netherlands and Melbourne City in Australia among others.
+He managed Greece from 2019 to 2021.
+He was then appointed as the interim manager of Ajax in 2023 until 2024.
+A year later he was appointed as the new manager of Armenia.

 Early life

 Van 't Schip was born in Fort St. John, British Columbia, and was raised in Powell River, British Columbia, where he grew up playing youth football in the small community before his family moved back to the Netherlands in 1972.

 Club career

-Van 't Schip began his career in the Ajax youth academy.
-Debuting for the first team 6 December 1981 (Ajax-Haarlem 4–1), he spent the next 11 seasons with the club.
-During this period he became league champion in 1982, 1983, 1985, and 1990, and cup champion in 1983, 1986 and 1987.
+Van 't Schip began his football journey at NFC where he played for four years.
+He then began his professional career at Ajax in its youth academy.
+Debuting for the first team on the sixth of December 1981 in a 4–1 win against Haarlem, he spent the next eleven seasons with the club.
+During this period, he won the Eredivisie in 1982, 1983, 1985 and 1990, as well as the KNVB Beker in 1983, 1986 and 1987.
 He also helped Ajax win the 1987 European Cup Winners' Cup and the 1992 UEFA Cup.
-After Ajax's UEFA Cup victory, he was bought by Italian team Genoa, where he played four seasons before finishing his career.
+After Ajax's UEFA Cup victory, he was transferred to Italian team Genoa, where he played four seasons before ending his career.
 He helped the club to lift the 1996 Anglo-Italian Cup.